etrepat/baum/README.md

 <a name="installation"></a>
 ## Installation

-Baum works with Laravel 4 beta 4 and, hopefully, onwards.
-You can add it to your `composer.json` file with:
+Baum works with Laravel 4 onwards.
+You can add it to your `composer.json` file
+with:

     "baum/baum": "~1.0"